spillerrec/dump-tools/README.md

 Qt5 support for loading and displaying dump images.

+### kde-dump-thumbnailer

+Adds support for thumbnails in KDE programs such as Dolphin.
+Requires qt5-dump-plugin to be installed.

 ### shell-dump-extension

 Windows shell plugin for thumbnail support in Windows file explorer